Dpdl-io/DpdlEngine/Download.md

 * The Demo release of 'DpdlEngine lite' has as slower startup due to security checks, compared to the full registered version of 'DpdlEngine lite'

+* The 'loadLib' function of the 'native' Dpdl library is available only in the registered version of Dpdl

 **NOTE:** The native Dpdl library for embedded C support within Dpdl scripts is currently available for MacOS, Linux x86_64, Windows 64-bit and Raspberry Pi.

 More builds will follow.
 Eventually it might be necessary to recompile it for some versions of the platform.